Marie-Claire Matip

-Early life & education
+Early life and education

-Marie-Claire Matip was born in 1938 in Eséka.
+Marie-Claire Matip was born in 1938 in Eséka, Cameroon.
 Her father, Matip Ma Soundjock or Henri Matip, was a tribal leader among the Bassa people, the last traditional chief of the Ndog-Nje clan.
 He had several wives, and she was one of about fifty children.
 Her father was part of the local elite and served as an intermediary between the colonial administration and the local population, so her family thus remained part of the aristocratic class even as colonization progressed, well until the 1950s.
 However, he secretly supported the Union of the Peoples of Cameroon, a left-wing national liberation party that was particularly active in Eséka.

 Matip's education began with a tutor at home, before she enrolled in the public school in Eséka.
-At 13 years old, despite her mother's misgivings, she left for boarding school several hours away at the Collège Moderne de Jeunes Filles in Douala.
-It was there that she began writing her first novel, Ngonda ("Young Girl"), an autobiographical about her childhood in Cameroon.
+At 13 years of age, despite her mother's misgivings, she left for boarding school several hours away at the Collège Moderne de Jeunes Filles in Douala.
+It was there that she began writing her first novel, Ngonda ("Young Girl"), an autobiographical story about of her childhood in Cameroon.